What New Health Trends To Look Out For In 2020

 - Yogurt – This well-known fermented food is providing you with more than a quick breakfast or snack.
 Yogurt labeled as having “Live & Active Cultures” will provide around 100 million beneficial bacteria for each gram.
 Yogurts that are not labeled in this way will still provide probiotics.
 When choosing a yogurt always check the added sugar content with an ideal amount being less than 10 grams, otherwise you are simultaneously feeding the bad bacteria.

 We are becoming progressively more aware of the gut's connection to good health overall.
-A diet focused on gut health has the potential to lead to improved immunity, increased energy, enhanced performance, weight loss, improved digestion, and overall enriched health.
+A diet focused on gut health may have the potential to lead to improved immunity, increased energy, enhanced performance, weight management, improved digestion, and overall enriched health.*

 Fermented Digestive Enzymes